Yanhong95/Ink-client/README.md

 - 👌&ensp;Add a fixed button for scroll to top.
 - 👌&ensp;Hide left side category bar when the screen is too small.
 - 👌&ensp;Change markdown code type base on topic.
+- login and signup styling in small screen
+- code font size in small screen

 ### Phase two: